DworkinLab/GettingStartedDworkinLab/GettingStarted_FlyLab.md

 These readings are essential!!!!
 Please read.
 They are also worth re-reading several months after you have joined the lab, as many things which initially made little sense, will make a lot more.

+##Life in the flylab at McMaster
+For most of our flypushing (i.e. collecting flies of specific genotypes and sex, setting up crosses, etc) we use a shared *flylab* space (room 503 LSB) with two other labs that primarily use *Drosophila*.
+These are the Campos lab and Jacobs lab.
+Both labs have considerable expertise in fly genetics and molecular genetics (and protocols like immunohistochemistry).
+The Campos lab also does a fair bit of behavioural neurogenetics research.
+So lots of expertise.
+As we use a shared room we have a common set of rules and protocols to keep life in the room happy and healthy for both flies and humans.
+The [link is here](https://github.com/DworkinLab/GettingStartedDworkinLab/blob/master/McMasterFlyRoom503Protocols.md).

 ###Drosophila basics:

+We have a number of useful resources for getting started with using flies.
+The books are all available in the lab, and for a few we have a lab PDF in the shared dropbox folder (please contact me for access if you do not already have some).

 Please read the excellent [How to design a genetic mating scheme: a basic training package for Drosophila genetics](http://figshare.com/articles/How_to_design_a_genetic_mating_scheme_a_basic_training_package_for_Drosophila_genetics/106631).
 The article describing the overview of this package can be read [here](http://www.g3journal.org/content/3/2/353.full.pdf+html)

+here are some useful things to read:
 Fly Pushing (Greenspan):  Chapters 1, 4-5

 Drosophila: A Practical Approach (Roberts, ed.): Chapter 1 (also chapter 9 for behavioural work).